UPDATED SEP 8, 2020

 An hour’s train ride will land you in Surrey Hills Area of Outstanding Beauty, which has some of the best and most beautiful walking trails in the countryside.
 The campsite has six Mongolian-style yurts, each decked out with locally made wooden furnishings and modern amenities for the ideal glamping experience.
 It's also a bike ride or long walk from Leith Hill and the famous Gothic tower, so make sure you check it out during your stay!

-Rally your fellow campers (those you can spend three hours in a car with) and head to The Fire Pit Camp in Norfolk.
-The campsite is pitched to be more of a hangout for groups rather than a wilderness experience, but it’s the perfect idea for a getaway with mates or a special occasion.
-There are 12 tents plus a “mansion-tent” that sleeps eight, a warehouse serving cocktails and coffee, and yoga classes on offer.
-From May to September, weekends are whole site hire-only, but smaller groups can pitch-up during the week.
-And yes, there’s a fire pit!
+This Norfolk campsite is pitched to be more of a hangout for groups rather than a wilderness experience, but it’s perfect for a getaway with mates or a special occasion.
+There are multiple tents plus "The Wren's Nest” that sleeps six, a warehouse serving cocktails and coffee, and yoga classes on offer.
+From May to September, weekends are whole site hire-only, but smaller groups can go during the week.

 Little Ropers is a small, no-frills campground a little over two hours from London in the Stour Valley.
 You won’t find any on-site breweries or fancy tents here.
 But there are 100 acres of woodland to explore.
 Oh, and if you forgot any essentials, there is a "Shop in a Box" where you can score some basics like matches, popping corn, and bread.